 Article XII.
 Appeal and Grievance Rights and Procedures

 Section 1.
-Appeal Process
+Disciplinary Appeal Process

-An employee who has been subject to disciplinary action, excluding written or oral counseling, warnings or reprimand shall be entitled to appeal such action to the City Manager and to the Personnel Advisory Board in accordance with the proper procedures.
-Res. #5969, XI.6; PPPM 11-3)
+An employee who has been subject to disciplinary action, excluding written or oral counseling, warnings or reprimand shall be entitled to appeal such action to the City in accordance with the following procedures.